spbu-coding-2023/trees-2/README.md

 println(myValue1 == myValue2) // true
 ```

-All trees are iterable by Pair(key, value), so they can be used in a for loop:
+All trees are iterable by Pair(key, value), so they can be used in a for loop.

+Iterator implements inorder traversal (every next key is greater than the previous).

 ```
 for ((key, value) in myTree) {